OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 We recommend leaving the `omega2_onion` repo active since it contains the packages you'll need to interact with your Expansions, Docks, as well as other Onion-developed software goodies.

 For the changes to take effect, reboot your Omega and run `opkg update`.
-You will then have access to packages hosted by the repos that are not commented out.
+You will then have access to packages hosted by the repos that are not commented out in your `distfeeds.conf` file.

 > Try visiting the repo links in a browser to see what the repos actually look like online.
 They're actually just online directories that hold the ipk files that make up software packages for LEDE.
 You'll also notice files named `Packages*`, these are the files that `opkg` uses to determine which software packages are available in this repo as well as to ensure package integrity.